developer-onizuka/azureBlob/README.md

 With an Azure Active Directory (Azure AD) security principal.

 - Set the --auth-mode parameter to login to sign in using an Azure AD security principal (recommended).
 You could not find any Access Keys in the az command below:
+- You need authorization if your login account is assigned required RBAC roles such as "Storage Blob Data Contributor" or "Storage Queue Data Contributor".
 ```
 az storage blob upload-batch \
   --destination myfirstblob \